-On trend in general design and fashion, we always see is that everything old is turning out to be new again.
-When it comes to graphic designing too, you may find 2018 as a year of modernized trends, diverging from the existing flat design landscapes.
-Simplification and minimalism will take the ground back, but you can expect to see some of the old favorites in graphic designing trends a grand return with a modern touch.
+On-trend in general design and fashion, we always see is that everything old is turning out to be new again.
+When it comes to graphic design too, you may find 2024 as a year of modernized trends, diverging from the existing flat design landscapes.
+Simplification and minimalism will take the ground back, but you can expect to see some of the old favourites in graphic designing trends a grand return with a modern touch.

-If you want to be in vogue and add some of some contemporary flairs to your designs, here are five design trends which may wow the viewers in 2018.
+If you want to be in vogue and add some contemporary flairs to your designs, here are five design trends that may wow the viewers in 2024.

 It has been close to a half a decade since responsive web design began to evolve and revolutionize the web, and now it has become the industry norm.
 The rapid increase in mobile users accessing the internet through smartphones and devices of varying screen sizes has made it mandatory for any website owner to make their sites responsive.
 New–age developers and designers have started to experiment with various methods to make their designs adapt to different screen devices with a one-site-fitting-all layout.